-The Company's business activities, together with the factors likely to affect its future developments, performance and position are set out in the Strategic Report on page 1.
+The Company's business activities, together with the factors likely to affect its future developments, performance and position are set out in the strategic report on page 1.

-The financial statements have been prepared on the going concern basis, notwithstanding losses of £5,000 for the year which the directors believe to be appropriate for the following reasons:
+The financial statements have been prepared on the going concern basis, notwithstanding losses for the year of £1,000 and net liabilities of £110,000, which the directors believe to be appropriate for the following reasons:

+The net liability position is primarily due to the difference between amounts owed to and receivable from fellow group companies.
 The directors have prepared cashflow forecasts for the 12-month period to 30 June 2023.
 The Company's parent, AJL, has provided a letter of support to the Company indicating that for 12 months from the date of approval of these financial statements i.e., to 30 June 2023.
 The letter indicates that subject to successful refinancing by AJL, it will continue to provide the necessary financial support to enable the Company to trade and meet its liabilities as they fall due.
 The directors of the Company consider that this constitutes a material uncertainty which may cast significant doubt upon the Company's ability to continue as a going concern.